hapax/hapax.github.io/assets/form.md

 We don't need emergence to argue for structure; we can use the elementary components themselves.
-When philosophers talk about reductionism, they tend to imagine subatomic particles as small, indivisible objects, without internal organisation or further ontological baggage.
+When philosophers talk about reductionism, they tend to imagine subatomic particles as small, indivisible blobs, without internal organisation or further ontological baggage.
 They have properties like charge, or mass, and obey the curious dictates of quantum mechanics, but all this is packaged irreducibly into the electron and not worth